Share your insights

 • Temporarily shifts potassium into cells

-• There is a risk of hypoglycaemia: monitor capillary glucose before, during and regularly after.
-Consider giving 10% glucose infusion at 50ml/h for 5 hours after, if the pre-treatment capillary glucose is <7mmol/L.
+• There is a risk of hypoglycaemia: monitor capillary glucose before, during and regularly after for 12 hours.
+Give 10% glucose infusion at 50ml/h for 5 hours after, if the pre-treatment capillary glucose is <7mmol/L.

 • Gradually decreases potassium and lasts 1-2 hours, after which there is usually a slow rebound